kubernetes-hy/kubernetes-hy.github.io/pages/part2/part2.md

 The dashboards are nice but we'd like to know more about the apps we're running as well.
 Let's add [Loki](https://grafana.com/oss/loki/) so that we can see logs.
 To confirm everything works for us let's create a simple application that'll output something to stdout.

-Let's run the redisapp from previously `https://raw.githubusercontent.com/kubernetes-hy/material-example/master/app5/manifests/statefulset.yaml`.
+Let's run the Redis application from previously `https://raw.githubusercontent.com/kubernetes-hy/material-example/master/app5/manifests/statefulset.yaml`.
 We can keep it running as it'll generate a good amount of log output for us.

 The [Loki Chart](https://github.com/grafana/loki/tree/master/production/helm) includes almost everything: